Small logo of

 During the May 2006 opening of Frogmore to the public, Michael Harding invited Eddie into St. John's belfry, where he was honored with the ringing of Church bells in behalf of his own support of the Parish.
 Frank Blagrove, Captain of the Tower, led the ringing assisted by his wife Monica and several other volunteers from both Castle and Parish.
 The Blagroves, while ringing St. George's Chapel bells for Order of the Garter ceremonies and Royal family birthdays, are featured in the BBC/PBS special, "The Queen's Castle".
 Dr. Foote acknowledged the belling-ringing honor by sending an original, hardback printing of Chotankers from 1982 to the Blagroves with a thank you inscribed on the final flyleaf of the book.
 An accompanying letter proposed that the Blagroves, if they wish, place the book in the Windsor Castle Library with Foote/Foot family understanding that first the Royal Librarian would have to accept the gift on behalf of the famous Collection.

-Foote/Foot Note: Over twelve years ago in it's 165th anniversary year - - the same year that Avon Edward Foote (among Foote/Foot family and friends called "Eddie", born Burnsville, Mississippi in 1937) founded Chotank, BBC Networking Club web pages on the Pipex WorldServer at Cambridge, England - - UNA became the first U.S. university to win NCAA National Football Championships three seasons in a row.
-On December 9, 1995, UNA defeated Pittsburg State 27 to 7 to establish a record never before achieved in American college football and after 2007-2008 season is still unsurpassed by any NCAA football team.
-On 16 December 1995, Russ Corey of TimesDaily, the Shoals newspaper that is owned and operated by The New York Times, reported Chotank website startup on the Pipex Worldserver in Cambridge, England.
+Foote/Foot Note: Over two decades ago in it's 165th anniversary year - - the same year that Avon Edward Foote (among Foote/Foot family and friends called "Eddie", born Burnsville, Mississippi in 1937) founded Chotank, BBC Networking Club web pages on the Pipex WorldServer at Cambridge, England - - UNA became the first U.S. university to win NCAA National Football Championships three seasons in a row.
+On December 9, 1995, UNA defeated Pittsburg State 27 to 7 to establish a record never before achieved in American college football and after last season is still unsurpassed by any NCAA football team.
+On 16 December 1995, Russ Corey of TimesDaily, the Shoals newspaper -- owned and operated by The New York Times until sold to The Decatur Daily -- reported Chotank website startup on the Pipex Worldserver in Cambridge, England.
 Corey wrote,

 "Foote believes it is the first [UNA] site . . . ."